redhat-developer/app-services-cli/docs/commands/rhoas_kafka_consumer-group_delete.md

 ### Options

 ```
       --id string            The unique ID of the consumer group to delete
+      --instance-id string   Kafka instance ID.
+Uses the current instance if not set
   -y, --yes                  Skip confirmation of this action
 ```

 ### Options inherited from parent commands